Ayush-Poddar-2003/TUTORIALS/JAVA/10_Modifiers.md

 5. synchronized**
 6. volatile**

+<br><br>

 ---

-## Final Keyword
+## <center>Final Keyword

 The final keyword in java is used to restrict the user.

-- Final variables: When a variable is declared as final, its value cannot be changed once it has been initialized.
+- **Final variables**: When a variable is declared as final, its value cannot be changed once it has been initialized.
-- Final methods: When a method is declared as final, it cannot be overridden by a subclass.
+- **Final methods:** When a method is declared as final, it cannot be overridden by a subclass.
-- Final classes: When a class is declared as final, it cannot be extended by a subclass.
+- **Final classes:** When a class is declared as final, it cannot be extended by a subclass.

-Initialization: Final variables must be initialized either at the time of declaration or in the constructor of the class.
+---

+Ques :  Is final method inherited?
+- Yes, final method is inherited but you cannot override it

+Ques : Can we initialize blank final variable?
+- Yes, but only in constructor

+        class Bike {
+            final int speedlimit;

+        Bike() {
+            speedlimit = 70;
+            System.out.println(speedlimit);
+        }

+Ques : What is final parameter?
+- If you declare any parameter as final, you cannot change the value of it.
 <br>
 <br>

 ---

-## this keyword
+## <center>this keyword

 USES :-
-1. Refers to address
+1. Refers to same address as of object
 ```java
 class A {
     void demo(){